michmattera/HerBody/README.md

 - Being able to contact the company for any information or issues
 - Being able to book a private session
 - Being able to see available and unavailable sessions
-- Being able to see what feature the company offer
+- Being able to see what features the company offers
 - Being able to delete or edit the session

 ### Site Owner Goal

-The site owner has being given a superuser , which have different features that a normal user.
+The site owner has been given a superuser, which has different features than a normal user.
-Site owner has different goals:
+The site owner has different goals:

 - Being able to see all sessions booked
 - Being able to see all contacts form submitted